MicrosoftDocs/microsoft-style-guide/styleguide/urls-web-addresses.md

 If
-the reader might think the period at the end of a sentence is part of the URL, rewrite the sentence or set the URL off.
+the reader might think the period at the end of a sentence is part of the URL, rewrite the sentence or set the URL off.<br />
 **Examples**
 Visit [windows.microsoft.com/upgrade](http://windows.microsoft.com/upgrade) to learn how to get your free Windows 10 upgrade.
 To get your free Windows 10 upgrade, visit our website:
    [windows.microsoft.com/upgrade](http://windows.microsoft.com/upgrade)

 Write brief but meaningful link text, using the title or a description of a page rather than a generic phrase like *click here*.
-In alt text for a graphic that links to another location, state clearly that the graphic is a link.
+In alt text for a graphic that links to another location, state clearly that the graphic is a link.<br />
 **Examples**
 Visit the [Windows 10 upgrade page](http://windows.microsoft.com/upgrade) to learn how to get your free upgrade.
 (Alt text) Picture of a woman talking on a phone that opens an online chat session with Microsoft support.